 The University patent and copyright policies appear in section 3.7.5 and 3.7.6 of the Faculty Handbook.
-Details on all procedures related to patents and inventions can be requested from our Program Associate for Research and Faculty Affairs, firstname.lastname@example.org, (408) 554-2746.
+This website provides necessary forms and agreements related to patents and inventions.
+For more information, contact (408) 554-4408.

 Santa Clara is committed to academic freedom and supports efforts to ensure broad, public access to scholarly work.
 To this end, SCU has prepared an Author's Addendum that can be submitted to a publisher when an article, book review, research report or other scholarly work is submitted for publication.
-If you have questions regarding this agreement, please contact the Senior Associate Provost for Research Initiatives.
-The SCU Author’s Addendum has been adapted from materials prepared by the Scholarly Publishing and Academic Resources Coalition (Click Here) and the University of Michigan author's rights documents (Click Here).
+If you have questions regarding this agreement, please contact the Associate Provost for Research.
+The SCU Author’s Addendum has been adapted from materials prepared by the Scholarly Publishing and Academic Resources Coalition and the University of Michigan author's rights documents.

 When submitting a manuscript for publication, authors can request to retain rights that allow for the published work to be more publicly available.
 Resources on Authors rights are available below: